Credit Card Surcharges

 Some businesses also apply a fee for other payment options, such as BPAY or PayPal.
 For example, both Qantas and Virgin Australia apply a fee when you pay for a flight with a credit card, debit card or PayPal.

 - Look for a surcharge notice before you pay.
-Any business that includes a surcharge must let customers know before they pay.
-If you're in a store, you should see signs before you get to the register.
-If you're shopping online, this cost will be added before you go through the payment process.
+You should see signs on or near the cash register.
+If you're shopping online, this cost should be added before you go through the payment process.

 - Use a debit card.
-Under the latest surcharge laws, debit card payments will typically attract a lower fee than credit cards.
+Under the latest surcharge laws, debit card payments attract a lower fee than credit cards.

-- Vouchers.
+- Pay with vouchers.
 Some airlines and institutions don't charge fees when you use a voucher to make the purchase or booking.

 If you think you've paid a surcharge that was too high, or you weren't notified of the surcharge before you made a payment, contact the ACCC on 1300 302 502.